mathsv/ExcelToCSV/README.md

 ## Prints

-    Quick Note: The 2 files converted had about 56MB, 500K+ rows each and after the conversion using gzip compression they had about 17MB.
+    Quick Note: The 2 files converted had about 56MB, 500K+ rows each.
+    After the conversion using gzip compression they had about 17MB.

 ![Tests Made in 28/01/2024](https://github.com/mathsv/ExcelToCSV/blob/main/test_imgs/tests_2024-01-28_001516.png "Test Made In Windows Powershell")